Alex Lowe (mountaineer)

-Stewart Alexander Lowe (24 December 1958 – 5 October 1999) was an American mountaineer.
-He has been described as inspiring "...a whole generation of climbers and explorers with his uncontainable enthusiasm, legendary training routines, and significant ascents of rock climbs, ice climbs, and mountains all over the world...".
-He died in an avalanche on Shishapangma, in Tibet.
-The Alex Lowe Charitable Foundation honors his legacy.
+Stewart Alexander Lowe (24 December 1958 – 5 October 1999) was an American mountaineer known for difficult ascents on rock, ice, and high-altitude peaks worldwide.
+He established new routes in the Himalayas, Karakoram, and the Tetons, and made first ascents in Antarctica and on Baffin Island.
+In 1995, he received the American Alpine Club's Underhill Award for outstanding mountaineering achievement.
+Lowe was killed in an avalanche on Shishapangma in Tibet in 1999, during an expedition that aimed to produce the first American ski descent of an 8,000-meter peak.
+Lowe's remains were discovered in the glacier in 2016.
+The Alex Lowe Charitable Foundation was established in his name.

 Biography

 Rescue on Denali

 In June 1995, Lowe helped the National Park Service rescue several Spanish climbers on 20320 ft Denali in Alaska.
 On 9 June, the group had been trapped for four days at 19200 ft.
 Before a rescue team could assemble, one of the climbers fell 4200 ft to his death from the mountain's Upper West Rib.
 The surviving climbers were all suffering from hypothermia.
 Lowe, Mark Twight and Scott Backes were lifted by military helicopter to a plateau above the Spaniards, scaled down a 400-vertical foot, 50-degree slope of ice and rock, to reach them and determined that one needed immediate evacuation.
 Amid snowy conditions, he at first dragged, then carried him on his back up the steep slope at high altitude.